 The stubborn ants themselves have no natural predators, which enables their colonies to balloon to 100 times the size of other local ant populations.
 Crazy Ants also do not eat the normal pest control poisons used on Fire Ants, which means you'll have to call an exterminator to hopefully keep them in check.
 This is the first step in getting rid of the invasion and will need to be maintained for two to three months following the visit.

 Because Crazy Ants do not fly, their major source of movement is from human transportation.
-People can prevent a Crazy Ant infestation in their home and other locations by being cautious of transporting these ants to new areas.
+People can prevent a Crazy Ant infestation in their home and other locations by transporting these ants to new areas.
 Researchers are asking Americans to double-check their suitcases if they have traveled to any areas with a Crazy Ant invasion.